 2. When to visit?

 Ringed by towering karst pinnacles of over 1,500m and exuberant, virgin vegetation, the biosphere reserve of Ba Be is blessed with a gorgeous average temperature of 22 degrees Celsius.
 With two distinct seasons: the wet season (from May to October) and the dry season (from November to April), Ba Be in every season is a charm in its own right.
-Take a look at the below list before planning your Northern Vietnam group tour to Ba Be Lake.
+Take a look at the below list before planning your Vietnam private tour to Ba Be Lake.

 - All of the valleys teem with velvety green rice fields from January to early May and from June to early September, and later on turn golden in May and October.